 There are many benefits to spending time outdoors.
 And it’s important to find a healthy balance between sun exposure and sun protection.
 For most of us, it’s smart to use barriers or sunscreen during times of intense and prolonged sun exposure.
 And you can also boost your body’s natural sun protection by eating antioxidant-rich foods year-round.

-And right now, the good people at Annmarie Skin Care are offering a sample kit for just $10.
-In this sample kit you’ll get:
+Right now, the good people at Annmarie Skin Care are offering a Clean Beauty Trial Kit for just $19.99, plus free shipping.
+In this kit you’ll get:

 - Their pH-balanced Aloe Herb Cleanser, which is infused with marigold, lemon essential oil, aloe vera, and coconut oil.
 It gently removes environmental toxins, makeup, and excess oil, without drying out your skin or leaving any residue.